adityaagre/Competitive-Programming-Leetcoode-Codechef/README.md

 18. Sorting based on a member of an object.
 19. Substring in cpp.
 20. Sorting vector
-21. string to int stoi
+21. String to Int stoi()
+22. Int to String

 ## 1. Sorting a nested vector based on one of its terms. ##
 Vector : [[5,7], [1,3], [8,9]]